Lmedeiros-leiman/CSharp-ApiMinimaAOT/README.md

 OR to rework EF current models and declare to the compiler how it should compile the queries used dynamically on each Endpoint. not forgetting to use the dotnet-ef tool to generate the compiled EF entities, preferably during build time as an automatic job.

+Day 1 - Tried to update to .net 10, but Linux support only extends for .net 9

 Bellow is the original Template Documentation
 ---